Volunteer Opportunities

 Food Program Distribution

-Volunteers are needed to help set up and distribute produce at our weekly, year-round mobile farmers markets in Warminster, Bristol and Ottsville.
+Volunteers are needed to help set up and distribute produce at our weekly, year-round mobile farmers markets in Warminster, Bristol, Quakertown and Palisades.

 Fresh Connect events operate rain or shine as long as the temperature is above 32 degrees and there is not severe weather.
 In the event of inclement weather, please call 215-345-8175 to find out if the site is operating.
 Volunteers must be 18 years or older.